chendravid/100meter-app/README.md

 # 100meter

-A simple web app for checking the distance you travelled from a set point.
+A simple web app for checking the distance you travelled from a set point (Which should be your home unless you're naughty).

 Created to help comply with new Israeli COVID-19 regulations.
 Not accurate due to browser GPS limitations.
 Use at own risk.